 To collect, study, promote and spread knowledge of modern and contemporary Brazilian art, making it accessible to the greatest possible number of people.

-The São Paulo Museum of Modern Art is a non-profit civil society institution in the public interest founded in 1948.
+The Museum of Modern Art of São Paulo is a non-profit civil society institution in the public interest founded in 1948.
 Its collection contains more than 5,000 works by the most representative modern and contemporary artists, principally Brazilian ones.
 Both the collection and exhibitions give special emphasis to the experimental and are open to the diversity nature of art around the world and of the interests of contemporary societies.

 The main exhibitions take place in two rooms and follow an annual schedule divided into four seasons.
 Other shows are regularly staged in the library and the main corridor, which is the location for the Wall Project installations program.
 The exhibition schedule also includes a DJ in residence program to promote experimental sound projects in the internal parts of the museum.